 Boden has a unique tone of voice: chatty, fun and engaging that builds a good rapport with their UK customers.
-This approach is less common in France.
-Cyrillus and similar brands, for example, adopt a much more formal approach, suggesting Boden’s chatty style won’t always translate well for the French audience.
-When the UK site was recently updated, the following copy (from the ‘About Us’ section) was translated into French:
+However, this approach is less common in France where most brands adopt a much more formal approach, in which Boden’s chatty style won’t necessarily translate well for the French audience.

-And here lies the solution.
-Get to the heart of what the brand is trying to say.
-Establish brand truths, values and an underlying brand ‘story,’ and then consider what to dial up or down, based on local market sensitivities and requirements.
+To successfully adapt content to the target audience, get to the heart of what the brand is trying to say by establishing brand truths, values and an underlying brand ‘story’.
+Then consider nuances should be emphasized or toned down, based on local market sensitivities and requirements.
 Translating source language is never enough – you need to go beyond the actual words and consider their meaning and overall impact.

 UNDERSTANDING THE LOCAL LANDSCAPE

-Boden is a great example of a fantastic brand personality that just needs some slight tweaking for its content to really make an impact on an international audience.
+Boden is a great example of a fantastic brand personality that just needs some slight content tweaking to really make an impact on an international audience.
 Generally, when considering how to adapt your content for foreign markets, there are two key things to bear in mind:

 1) Channel strategy